Flotomate/product_docs/source/report-management/create-edit-reports/create-a-tabular-report.rst

       :align: center
       :alt: figure 10

--  Here you see all the data columns available in a module.
-Each module has different columns to select.
-In Asset, you get different columns for each Asset Type; there could be hidden columns that you have to un-hide by checking a box highlighted in the above figure.
+-  Each module has different columns to select.
+In Asset, you get different columns for each Asset Type; there could be hidden columns that you have to un-hide by checking the relevant boxes.

-   You can also search for a column using the search bar in that section.
+   You can also search for a column using the search bar in the Report Columns section.

 -  We select three columns for this Report.
 We can rearrange them using drag & drop.
 We finalize our selections by clicking on **Done**.